Click the panels to view

 Before the start of the semester: Users cannot log

-of class.
+before the official start date identified in STAR (Banner).
 Don’t worry if the My WVU eCampus page appears

 already begun, but still cannot be accessed, please consult